SpocWeb/RabbitMqConsumer.Cli/README.md

 This also demonstrates how to Run a generic Host in .NET FW 4.8

 Comments in Program.cs explain how to avoid possible Pitfalls.

+To run this you need to
+* install RabbitMq
+* fill a Queue with Messages matching RuleEngineCommand.cs or your own Message Class
+* configure the RabbitMQ Queue and virtual Host/Path in appSettings.json